Narwhal skull with two extremely long tusks, which are about three times as long as the skull

 A narwhal in the Thames

-Among the narwhals in the collection is an example found a long way from its Arctic home.
-In 1949, two narwhals (one male and one female) were recorded by the national cetacean strandings programme, originally set up by the Museum which has been monitoring British coastlines since 1913.
+Among the narwhals in the collections we care for is an example found a long way from its Arctic home.
+In 1949, two narwhals – one male and one female – were recorded by the national cetacean strandings programme, originally set up by the Natural History Museum which has been monitoring British coastlines since 1913.

-'Both strandings are what we call extra-liminal records as they were found way outside of the Arctic waters, where you would usually expect to find narwhals,' Richard says.
+“Both strandings are what we call extra-liminal records as they were found way outside of the Arctic waters, where you would usually expect to find narwhals,” Richard explains.